Yael Grobglas

 She started her career in Israeli television, gaining prominence among Israeli teenagers.
-She gained recognition for her debut film role in the first Israeli horror film Rabies (2010), which participated in the Tribeca Film Festival, and a number of other venues internationally.
-Between 2010 and 2011, Grobglas took on lead and supporting roles in several major Israeli TV shows.
+Between 2007 and 2012, Grobglas took on lead and supporting roles in several major Israeli TV shows.
+She also gained recognition for her debut film role in the first Israeli horror film Rabies (2010), which participated in the Tribeca Film Festival, and a number of other venues internationally.
 In 2013, Grobglas was cast for The CW's historical romantic drama series Reign as Olivia, a noblewoman who is an old flame of Prince Francis.

 Early life

 Grobglas was born in Paris, France.
 Her father Jean Pierre Grobglas hails from a French-Jewish family of Ashkenazi Jewish descent.
 Her mother Eva (Rosner) is originally a Christian from Austria, who has converted to Judaism.
 Both her parents are artists.
 On her father's side she has relatives who died in the Holocaust.
 In 1986, when she was a two-year-old baby, Grobglas's family immigrated to Israel with her; and resided in the city of Ra'anana, Israel, where she grew up.

-Her talent and passion for performing arts became visible even as a young girl.
-As a teenager, Grobglas studied and performed in professional dance and ballet groups.
+Grobglas began performing at a young age.
+As a teenager she studied and performed in professional dance and ballet groups.
 She later led a brief modelling career and participated in a number of runway shows and advertising campaigns.
 Eventually having realized a greater interest in acting, Grobglas graduated from the Yoram Loewenstein Performing Arts Studio in Tel Aviv, Israel.

 Career

-In 2007, Grobglas was cast to her first major role for the Israeli sci-fi series "The Island", which made her popular among Israel's young audiences.
+In 2007, Grobglas was cast to her first major role for the Israeli sci-fi series The Island, which made her popular among Israel's young audiences.
 Following two consecutive seasons of the show Grobglas enrolled in a full-time three-year acting program at the Yoram Loewenstein Performing Arts Studio.
 She completed performing for the third season of Israeli series The Island in 2010, and was cast for a number of major commercials during the course of her acting studies.

 In 2010, Grobglas gained international recognition when she starred in the first Israeli horror film Rabies (Kalevet).
 She was part of the main cast of the Israeli sitcom HaShualim (The Foxes).
 Grobglas also played the role of Linda Christie in a Beersheba Theater adaptation of Play It Again, Sam.

 In 2012, Grobglas was cast to the Israeli comedy-drama series Tanuchi ("Chill").

 In 2013, Grobglas starred as America Singer in the CW's The Selection pilot, described as a cross between The Bachelor and The Hunger Games, but it was ultimately not picked up to series.
 In the same year, she began the recurring role of Olivia D'Amencourt in the CW's series Reign.